Skip to content

 Educational Resources

-The key outcome of this project is the production of educational materials.
-A five-day workshop was arranged to develop educational materials based on the research findings.
-The educational materials were created through collaboration between the local NGO, teachers, a representative from the gender department of a local university, as well as the regional youth, women and child affairs health office.
-The purpose was to create educational materials for three local schools.
-16 people attended and suggested to make the material better aligned to the level of secondary school students and recommended dissemination beyond the three schools we have been working closely with.
+The key outcome of this project is the production of educational materials for local schools.
+A five-day workshop was arranged to develop educational material based on the research findings.
+The educational material, a handbook designed to reduce gender-based violence, was created through collaboration between the local NGO, teachers, a representative from the gender department of a local university, as well as the regional youth, women and child affairs health office.
+16 people attended the workshop and suggestions were made to make the material better aligned to the level of secondary school students and recommended dissemination beyond the schools we have been working closely with.

 Additional funding was allocated to allow for further workshops to be held to receive further input on the developed educational materials from other stakeholders.
 18 people attended and the materials were very well received, and it was suggested that we scale up and distribute the materials to all primary and secondary schools in the Harari region (76 in total).
 The participants also suggested including more pictures to make the design more attractive and to include some case scenarios and activities for the students.
 They also encouraged us to arrange teacher training to make the most out of the materials.